TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 ### Attack of the Killer TodoMVC

 Like a Killer Tomato, ToDoMVC is back.
-When we last left our intrepid Todo app, you'd created the User Stories for the app in your `TodoMVC/js/app.js` file.
-This weekend, you're going to build the _first_ User Story.
+When we last left our intrepid GTD app, you'd crafted pseudo-code for the User Stories in your `TodoMVC/js/app.js` file.
+This weekend, you're going to build the _first_ User Story with JavaScript.

 ```javascript
 // User Stories
 // I can add a task to my todo list so that I can remember to do it later.
 ```

-For NORMAL MODE, you'll need to capture the user input and then `console.log` that input.
-Take a screenshot of the output and include it in your _WIP Issue_.
+Use the Reference Implementation and [the app specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) to determine the steps and refine your pseudo-code.
+Capture the `<input>` from the browser (that's a hint, BTW) and then print it to the console. _Take a screenshot of the output_ and include it in your _WIP Issue_.

-Don't be afraid to refine your original User Story.
-Also spend some time thinking through what you might need to use to implement this task.
+Spend some time thinking through the JavaScript pieces you'll need to implement this task.
 Think back to _days_ ago and all the useful tricks you've learned like `addEventListener`, as well as fun array methods like `.push`.
 For an extra challenge, consider flexing your newfound [jQuery](https://api.jquery.com/) muscles for this task.

 ##### BEAST MODE